fboes/aerofly-weather/README.md

 The [METAR information](docs/metar.md) can be supplied manually, or can be fetched from an URL.

-This tool is capable of settings weather values which are not accessible in Aerofly FS 2.
+This tool is capable of setting weather values which are not accessible in Aerofly FS 2.
 This is done deliberately.
 Please supply [feedback](https://github.com/fboes/aerofly-weather/issues) in case of any strange effects you encounter.

 Installation
 ------------